Importance conditional sampling for Pitman-Yor mixtures: Simulation study

 The first part of our investigation is dedicated to the role of $m$, the size of the auxiliary sample generated for the sampling-importance resampling step within the ICS.
-To this end, we considered two sample sizes, namely $n=100$ and $n=1\,000$, and generated $100$ data sets per size.
-Such data were then analysed by considering a combination of values for the PY parameters, namely $\sigma \in \{0, 0.2, 0.4, 0.6, 0.8\}$ and $\vartheta\in\{1, 10\}$, and by running the ICS with $m \in \{1, 10, 100\}$.
+To this end, we considered two sample sizes, namely $n=100$ and $n=1\,000$, and generated $10$ data sets per size.
+Such data were then analyzed by considering a combination of values for the PY parameters, namely $\sigma \in \{0, 0.2, 0.4, 0.6, 0.8\}$ and $\vartheta\in\{1, 10\}$, and by running the ICS with $m \in \{1, 10, 100\}$.
 Estimated posterior densities, not displayed here, did not show any noticeable effect of $m$.
 More interesting findings were obtained when the analysis focused on the quality of the generated posterior sample: larger values for $m$ appear to lead to a better mixing of the Markov chain at the price of additional computational cost.
-These effects were measured by considering the effective sample size (ESS), computed by resorting to the \texttt{CODA} package \citep{CODA}, and the ratio between runtime, in seconds, and ESS (time/ESS), both averaged over the 100 replicates.
+These effects were measured by considering the effective sample size (ESS), computed by resorting to the \texttt{CODA} package \citep{CODA}, and the ratio between runtime, in seconds, and ESS (time/ESS), both averaged over 100 replicates.
 Following the algorithmic performance analyses of \citet{Nea00}, \citet{Pap08} and \citet{Kal11}, the ESS was computed on the number of clusters---$k_n$ as far as the ICS is concerned--- and on the deviance of the estimated density, with the latter defined as

+for the $r$-th MCMC draw.
 The ratio time/ESS takes into account both quality of the generated sample and computational cost, and can be interpreted as the average time needed to sample one independent draw from the posterior.